As the evolution of telehealth continues, we address questions asked by medical and dental practices.

 - Documentation is critical.
 In addition to what a practitioner would normally document during any visit, documentation for telehealth visits should include telehealth informed consent, confirmation of the patient’s identity, and the modality of telehealth being used (telehealth platform or video service).
 If the patient has taken vital signs such as temperature, pulse, blood pressure, or weight, document the information as “patient provided.”

 Telehealth does not change the fact that practitioners should use their best clinical judgment and document their reasoning in patients’ records.
 If a patient’s complaint would generally warrant an in-person visit, weigh the risks of any emergent condition against the risks of COVID-19 exposure for this patient, make the determination on the type of examination required, and document the reasons for your decision in the patient’s record to mitigate liability risks.
-For more information see our article “Seven Tips for Telehealth Clinical Documentation.”
+For more information see our article “Nine Tips for Telehealth Clinical Documentation.”

 - What should I do if the patient refuses recommended care such as lab work or converting the video visit to in-person?